Peaceful paradise waterfalls cascading through lush forest at Plitvice Lakes National Park, Croatian UNESCO World Heritage site, Croatia

 Off-season (lower prices)

-Plitvice Lakes, Croatia is a Moderate destination perfect for nature and scenic.
+Plitvice Lakes, Croatia is a destination with a temperate climate, perfect for turquoise lakes and cascading waterfalls.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $68/day, while mid-range trips average $161/day.
+Budget travel costs around $74/day, while mid-range trips average $176/day.
 EU citizens need only ID.

 /day